matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 **Why defining a specific m.social.pictures event ?**

-When sending events, we want to be sure that the other users will be be able to see our posts.
+When sending events, we want to be sure that the other users will be able to see our posts.
 Thus, it might be problematic with image only social media if we send a post with only text and then want to display it in a image only social media or is not able to render